 Upon your request, we can also send you a signed Business Associate Agreement, naming your practice as a Covered Entity and YAPI as a Business Associate.
 Just send your request to our Billing Team via email at email@example.com.

 Most Patient Information Is Stored on Your Server - For added protection, YAPI is installed directly on your server and your patients' information is kept there in your own database so it's physically held within the confines of your office.

-We Protect All Cached Data on Secure Servers - In some circumstances, we cache data for features in the Practice Online Portal so it's easily available to you when you need it.
+We Protect All Cached Data on Secure Servers - In some circumstances, we cache data for features in the Practice Online Portal and our new Web App so it's easily available to you when you need it.
 This data is stored securely through our partner AWS and we have a Business Associate Agreement in place to ensure they're taking appropriate measures to safely store any and all PHI data.
 For more information on what is stored, see the Protections in the Practice Online Portal (POP) and Protections for Patient Payments sections below.

 Protections in the Practice Dashboard

 Control Over What's Displayed on Workstations - YAPI's settings allow you to choose what types of patient information display on each workstation including patient last names, provider names, and patient ages.
 You also have options for which in-office messages display and can send messages using a Private option, just in case there's sensitive information you need to send to a computer where a patient is nearby.